-Out of all the National Parks we have visited, Etosha National Park in Namibia gets our vote for the best safari in Africa for young kids.
+Out of all the National Parks we have visited, Etosha National Park in Namibia gets our vote for the best African safari for families, especially those with young kids.
 Here’s why…

 Africa can be expensive and park fees in some countries are extremely high.
 However, Etosha is VERY affordable.
 Day entry for foreign adults is N$80 (£4.50) – cheaper if you’re a Namibian resident, N$10 per standard vehicle (£0.57) and children under 16 are FREE!
 Do check the Ethosha National Park website for up-to-date entrance fees and opening times (which change weekly according to sunrise and sunset).
 A one-day entry pass lasts for 24 hours.
 So if you enter the park at 11am on day 1 and pay for two days, you have until 11am on day 3.
 We found this to be the perfect length of time with young kids.